peterbenoit/VSCodeExtension/chromeextensionbuilder/README.md

 - Pre-built Templates: Includes template files for `manifest.json`, `background.js`, `sidepanel.html`, `sidepanel.css`, and `sidepanel.js`.
 - Customizable: Easily modify the generated templates to suit your needs.

+## How to Run this Project
+- Open extension.js and press F5.
+Alternatively, you can choose Run > Start Debugging, or open the Run and Debug panel and click Run and Debug.
+- A new VSCode window will open.
+Select or Create a Folder for the new project to exist in, and then open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) and run the command `Import Project Structure`.

 ## Usage

 1. **Generate a New Chrome Extension Project**: